 The zombies were closing in on them from all directions.
 If they didn’t make the ship, they might not make it back to the house now either.
 This was it.
 They had reached a point of no return.

 He heard a cry of alarm, and swung around to see what had caused it.
 He saw it immediately—some of the zombies were quicker than the others, and one of them had already reached the group.
-It had its hands around Clem’s neck.
+It had its hands around Kas'sKas' neck.
 Jonathan raised his pistol, but he couldn’t get a shot.
-Not without risking hitting Kass herself.
+Not without risking hitting Kas herself.

-It was Miss Monday, who was nearest to Kass, that came to her aide, putting herself between Kass and the zombie.
+It was Miss Monday, who was nearest to Kas, that came to her aide, putting herself between Kas and the zombie.
 With tremendous force, she seized the creature by one arm and hauled it roughly back.
 It tumbled to the ground on top of her.
 Abandoning its intended victim, it now tried for Miss Monday’s throat, snarling and biting.
 It nearly had its teeth around her throat.
 Miss Monday was on her back, the creature on top of her, just as she’d been when he found her with Lord Connor.
 The zombie was going to tear her throat out.

 Jonathan again raised his pistol—again, he couldn’t make the shot.